Sheepolution/how-to-love/book/chapter21.md

 Let's make it so that we can save and load our progress in our game.
 We do this by writing and reading a file.
 But first we need to have a game, so let's make a small game where you can pick up coins.

-We start with a player that can move
+We start with a player that can move.

 ```lua
  function love.load()